 We saw that staff understood how to meet people's needs and responded in line with the needs identified in their care plans.
-Staff also understood the importance of meeting people's cultural and religious needs, by supporting them to attend a place of worship of their choice and community activities.
-One person told us, "Staff will help, when I need them."
+They also understood the importance of meeting people's cultural and religious needs, by supporting them to attend a place of worship of their choice and community activities.
+One person told us, "Staff will help."